GoogleChromeLabs/tooling.report/tests/code-splitting/subtests/dynamic-import/index.md

 ---
 title: Dynamic import
 importance: 1
+shortDesc: 'Can you force a code split using dynamic import?'
 ---

 Can you force a code split using dynamic import?
 This puts the developer in control over the split point, and load time.
 This can be used to prioritise 'first interaction' script over other script.